FEUP-LDTS-2021/ldts-project-assignment-g0801/README.md

 **The Pattern**

 This is almost a textbook application of the Factory pattern.
-We applied different factories, which would either return the proper Strings (collor), the proper Models (ModelFactory) or the proper actions (actionFactory).
+We applied different factories, which would either return the proper Strings (color), the proper Bitmap for the Models (SpriteFactory) or the proper actions (actionFactory).

 **Implementation**